Starlink Installation

 The Starlink supplied cable has their own proprietary weather-sealed plug, and we could not find anywhere on the Internet to buy these.
 So, we purchased a second extension cable from the Starlink store, the longer 150 foot (45 m) version, and this cable will be dedicated to the portable mount, and will provide a little extra reach when needed.
 We then sacrificed the original 75 foot (25 m) cable for the parts needed to make a new shorter cables.

 It is a little nerve racking to cut into a perfectly good cable, but we knew we had the second cable if anything went too badly wrong.
-Now that we have the original cable connected up and fully installed, we will someday soon modify the second cable, as it will also need to have a new plug added to it.
+Once we had the original cable connected up and fully installed, we then modified the second cable, as it also needed to have a new plug added to it.

 For the connectors, we decided on the Neutrik NE8MC6-MO etherCON CAT6 Cable Plug as the male end and the Neutrik NE8FDY-C6-B etherCON Cat 6 D-Shape Panel Connector for the female end.
 This connector set is very rugged and provides high noise immunity and EMI protection, is dust-proof and is waterproof when mated.
 And when not mated, the panel connector is protected by a Neutrik SCCD-W Spring-Loaded Cover.
 This connector set is outside and potentially in a dusty environment.
 It has an IP65 when not in use which increases to IP67 when connected.
 The connector set will go into a junction box, which was purchased form Amazon, being the Makerele Waterproof Electrical Outdoor Junction Box with dimensions of 180mm x 80mm x 70mm with a weather rating of IP67.

 The connector set and junction box is located at the rear of the truck near the dish mount and the license plate.
-This location will get lots of dust, so might need to move it later if this becomes a problem.
+This location will get lots of dust, but doesn’t seem to be a problem.

 Update: After spending a week on the road in very dusty conditions, the good news, the dust proof cover works great.

-The router is permanently cabled to the junction box, and either the pole mount cable or the portable mount cable can be connected to the junction box depending on which mount is being used.
+The POE injector is permanently cabled to the junction box, and either the pole mount cable or the portable mount cable can be connected to the junction box depending on which mount is being used.

 We have added a rodent deterring and chew resistance sleeving to the portable mount cable, to give the cable a little more protection when laid on the ground and obviously to deter critters from making our cable into their lunch.
 The pole mount cable got regular black sleeving for added protection.